“Figure with Snow Falling” by Takahashi Hiroaki

-“Figure with Snow Falling” by Takahashi Hiroaki depicts a man in traditional Japanesse winter clothes making his way in falling snow trudging by trees and hills covered in snow towards the traditional Japanese buildings in the background.
-Takahashi Hiroaki also known as Shōtei (高橋松亭) was a 20th-century Japanese woodblock artist in the shin-hanga art movement.
+“Figure with Snow Falling” by Takahashi Hiroaki depicts a man in traditional Japanese winter clothes making his way in falling snow trudging by trees and hills covered in snow towards the traditional Japanese buildings in the background.
+Takahashi Hiroaki also was known as Shōtei (高橋松亭) was a 20th-century Japanese woodblock artist in the shin-hanga art movement.

 Takahashi Hiroaki was trained in Nihonga or “Japanese-style painting” which is painting made in accordance with traditional Japanese artistic conventions, techniques and materials.
 Takahashi’s work attempts to capture cultural and everyday life.
 He dedicated much of his time to paintings for exhibitions and illustrations for publications.
 His nostalgic “Old Japan” art is highly sought after by Western collectors.

 In 1907, as a successful artist, he was recruited by Shōzaburō Watanabe to contribute to the Shin Hanga or “New Prints” art movement in Japan.
-Watanabe helped to fulfill the Western demand for Ukiyoe woodblock prints which were similar to the historical masters of that genre, including Hiroshige.
+Watanabe helped to fulfil the Western demand for Ukiyoe woodblock prints which were similar to the historical masters of that genre, including Hiroshige.
 In 1923 the Great Kanto earthquake and fire destroyed Watanabe’s facilities which included all the Shin Hanga woodblocks.
 Takahashi had to recreate the designs destroyed in the Great Kanto earthquake and he also continued to produce new woodblocks.

 Among the many masterpieces and historical objects in the Queensland Art Gallery, the following are some highlights: